boring-registry/boring-registry/docs/configuration/provider-network-mirror.md

 ```

 To populate the mirror, the provider release artifacts need to be uploaded to the storage backend.
-Refer to the [Internal Storage Layout](#internal-storage-layout) section for an overview of the required structure.
+Refer to the [Internal Storage Layout](./storage-layout.md) documentation for an overview of the required structure.
 The [`terraform providers mirror`](https://developer.hashicorp.com/terraform/cli/commands/providers/mirror) command is a good starting point for collecting the necessary files.

 ## Pull-through mirror